 RAMOS-ONSINS Sebastian Ernesto

-- Statistical and Population Genomics, Centre for Research in Agricultural Genomics (CRAG) Consorci CSIC-IRTA-UAB-UB, Bellaterra (Barcelona), Spain
+- Plant and Animal Genomics, Centre for Research in Agricultural Genomics (CRAG) Consorci CSIC-IRTA-UAB-UB, Bellaterra (Barcelona), Spain

 - Adaptation, Bioinformatics & Computational Biology, Genome Evolution, Molecular Evolution, Population Genetics / Genomics

 Modularity of genes involved in local adaptation to climate despite physical linkage

 Differential effect of genes in diverse environments, their role in local adaptation and the interference between genes that are physically linkedRecommended by Sebastian Ernesto Ramos-Onsins based on reviews by Tanja Pyhäjärvi and 1 anonymous reviewer